Ushisha/portfolio-html-css/README.md

 # Portfolio (HTML & CSS only)

-This portfolio is made with HTML and CSS only.
+This portfolio is built with HTML and CSS only.

 ### Screenshot